Enter your details then hit

 Neuroplasticity simply means plastic neurons or mouldable brain cells.
 The term was first coined by a neuroscientist called Jerzy Kornorski in 1948.

-You see, the popular theory was that once our brain fully develops, it becomes an unchangeable structure.
+You see, prior to this discovery, the popular theory was that once our brain fully develops, it became an unchangeable structure.
 They believed development stopped somewhere around age 38.

 Now, science has revealed many evidence that the brain is always developing.
 And the changes to its structure continues right up until old age.